 Prerequisite: Digital Literacy This course is designed to provide a creative platform in which students learn to use video as a tool to create productions to meet real-life needs.
-Topics covered include: use of digital video cameras, story-boarding, film techniques, editing techniques, and communication techniques.
-(Not offered 2019-2020)
+Topics covered include use of digital video cameras, storyboarding, film techniques, editing techniques, and communication techniques.
+This course will be offered in the 2022-23 school year.